vonrinehart95/ENGL-235/Log2.md

 what I can gather from my audience is that they are visual learners, because they are using Legos and that they have a desire to create something.
 - For this project I initially chose to present it in PowerPoint.
-I like PowerPoint becasue it has a looser more relaxed vibe to it compared to straight forward documents like Word or TextEdit.
+I like PowerPoint because it has a looser more relaxed vibe to it compared to straight forward documents like Word or TextEdit.
 It is more of a presentation for the audience to interact with.
 Slides also help move things along at a pace that can be presented at an understandable rate.
 Lumping everything